- Not a substitute for professional veterinary help.

 Additionally, if your dog is coughing, breathing heavily, or acting lethargic, head straight to the vet.
 Dr. Patel says these are all signs that a foxtail could be embedded in your dog’s respiratory tract.

-How To Treat Foxtails
+How Your Vets Will Treat Foxtails

 Antibiotics don’t typically help foxtails, as the infection will continue to drain until the foxtail is removed.